Sessions will be held at St. Mary Catholic Church in Vinton. Retreats will be held at the Shalom Spirituality Center in Dubuque.

 Topic: Catholic Social Teaching

 This session will provide an overview of the basic principles of Catholic Social Teaching (often described as “the best kept secret of the Catholic faith”).
-How does the tradition of Catholic Social Teaching (CST) provide us with a vision of the human person and help us to seek justice within society today?
+How does the tradition of Catholic Social Teaching (CST) provide us with a vision of the human person, and help us to seek justice within society today?
 How can our values and commitments as Catholics be formed through the biblical themes and theological principles at work within CST?

-Topic: Discerning Spiritual Gifts (Charisms)
+Topic: Spiritual Gifts Discernment

 Our gifts, talents, and charisms will be explored within the context of the mission of the Church.
 When we know and understand our charisms, we can participate more fully and joyfully to build up the kingdom of God.